shoedler/slang/README.md

 - [ ] Implement hashtable keys for all types: Objs are by reference, primitives and strings by value
 - [ ] Allow return stats without suffixed `;`

+## Imrpovements

+- [ ] Move exit codes to `common.h` and replace all magic numbers with them

+### Optimizations

+- [ ] Implement a fast hashtable-get function which uses a shortened version of `find_entry`.
+- [ ] Cache function / method calls in the Vm

 ### Modularity & Standard Library

+- The active call frame is the source of the current "globals".
+- Every closure object has a reference to its globals.
+- When a closure is created for a function, it should capture the current globals and use them as its own globals.
+This is necessary to implement modules.
+- Then, to import a module.
+- There probably needs to be a reference to the owner of the closures globals, so that the gc collects it when the module is no longer used.

 Devise a system to load modules.
 I want most of the stdlib to be native code to improve performance, but I also want to be able to load modules from disk.